 The interconnection process allows for DERs to connect to the electric grid.
-In many states, the DER owner will obtain approval from the local utility and receive authorization to connect, pursuant to that utility's interconnection tariff.
-Interconnection fees recover one-time costs that a utility incurs to set up the DER on the utility's system.
-These costs include reviewing the application to interconnect, account and billing set-up, various studies and system impact reviews.89 The studies conducted during the application process determine whether the utility will need to invest in system modifications for safety or power quality.
+In mostany states, the DER owner must will-obtain approval from the local utility and receive authorization to connect, pursuant to that utility's interconnection tariff.
+The utility may charge interconnection fees to recover the one-time costs that a utility incurs to set up the DER on the utility's system.
+These costs include reviewing the application to interconnect, account and billing set-up, wiring and metering changes, various studies and system impact reviews.89 The studies conducted during the application process determine whether the utility will need to invest in system modifications for safety or power quality.
 In most cases, the DER owner causing the need for the system modification is responsible for the cost of the system upgrade.
 Additionally, many states have straightforward procedures for simple interconnections (i.e., for a DER less than a predetermined size, usually around 10kW - 20 kW).
 The California Public Utilities Commission allowed utilities to charge a one-time interconnection fee that recovers costs associated with interconnecting the DER to the electric system from the customer benefitting from the interconnection.
 The interconnection fee will range from \$75 to \$150.90 Interconnection costs in Massachusetts may include an application fee (\$300-\$7,500, depending on the size of the DER proposed to be interconnected), various studies, system modifications, a witness test, and the cost of installing interconnection facilities).
 91 For simple interconnections in Massachusetts, the DER owner will not generally pay an application fee, but may be responsible for other costs to interconnect.
 Interconnection fees in other states vary but are generally set at a flat fee plus a charge per kW.92